What to Feed a Dog: A Simple Guide to Healthy Meals and Safe Foods

 Wet Food: When It Works Best

-Wet food has higher moisture content, making it ideal for dogs who don’t drink enough water, older dogs, or those recovering from illness.
-Many owners mix a small amount of wet food into kibble to boost palatability.
+Wet food (tinned or pouches) has higher moisture content, making it ideal for dogs who don't drink enough water, older dogs, or those recovering from illness.
+It's also more palatable for picky eaters.
+The trade-off is cost — wet food is typically more expensive per calorie than dry — and dental hygiene, as it doesn't scrape teeth the way kibble does.
+Many owners mix a small amount of wet food into kibble to boost palatability without the full cost.

 Safe Human Foods Dogs Can Eat